Oyster Cove, Tasmania

-Oyster Cove is a semi-rural locality in the local government areas (LGA) of Kingborough and Huon Valley in the Hobart and South-east LGA regions of Tasmania.
+Putalina, Oyster Cove is a semi-rural locality in the local government areas (LGA) of Kingborough and Huon Valley in the Nipulina, Hobart and South-east LGA regions of Lutriwita, Tasmania.
 The locality is about 20 km south-west of the town of Kingston.
 The 2016 census has a population of 319 for the state suburb of Oyster Cove.
+Part of Putalina, Oyster Cove is an Indigenous Protected Area due to its history as a colonial holding facility for Aboriginal Tasmanians.